Satyaki9207/Satyaki9207/README.md

 # Data Science Portfolio 👋
 Hi, I am currently pursuing my Msc in Data and Business analytics at Rennes School of Business, France .
-I have a background in Mechanical engineering and about 3 years of experience working in the automotive industry.
-I worked on an autonomous vehicle project while working for my former employer (GM).
+I have a background in Mechanical engineering and about 3 years of experience working in the automotive industry where I had experience in handling large datasets,deriving KPIs and business insights from them and automating processes in python.
 Since then I decided to pursue a full time career in Data science.
 This is a repository containing all the projects for academics and personal interest.

 Technical skills
 1. SQL